 The Certificate for Personal Care Attendant is a specialized certificate program designed to build a workforce that is customized to the expected needs of towns, cities and counties in Northern New Mexico and beyond.
 Students in the program will receive basic academic and specialized hands-on training needed to meet the professional educational needs of home healthcare providers.
 The program is designed to meet the basic requirements to provide patient care in a home or assisted living center and incorporates requirements necessary for students to pass the National Direct Care Givers Coalition certification exam.
-Upon successful completion of certification exam.
+Upon successful completion of certificate requirements with a minimum GPA of 2.33, graduates will be qualified for the National Direct Care Givers Coalition certification exam.